 Bravo.
 You showed an ability to prioritize and you also conveyed that you’re proactive in taking measures to mitigate stress in your free time.

-Every nurse will experience a time where they don’t know the answer to a question.
-The key is finding the resource and quickly.
+Every nurse will experience a time when they don’t know the answer to a question.
 The hiring manager wants to hear about how you resolved this issue quickly.

 “When I don’t understand something at work, I seek out help.
 I don’t let my pride get in the way of quality patient care.
 I generally ask someone who has more experience than me to help out and do it in a timely manner.”